Ready4Next/Mega8/README.md

 Since all documents I've found are unclear about the real frequency of the chip, I'm basing on the clock speed from the COSMAC VIP, about 1.76 Khz.
-But you can change by pressing CTRL+/- to change the speed from 88 Hz to 17.6 Khz (from 1/20x to 10x).
-When you change the frequency, the base clock stays still @60Hz (Delay and sound), but you can change that too to follow the actual frequency you've set by pressing 'S'.
+But you can press CTRL+/- to change the speed from 44 Hz to 1.8 Mhz (from 1/20x up to 1024x).
+When you change the frequency, the base clock stays still @60Hz (Delay and sound), but you can make it follow the actual frequency you've set by pressing 'S'.

 SOUND
 =====